 Your home garden may still be covered in snow, but before you know it it’ll be time to put on your mud boots, pick up your shovel and start preparing for spring planting.
-It’s time to get a garden plan together and here are a few things to consider before you put your boots on.
+It’s time to get a plan together for your organic garden and here are a few things to consider before you put your boots on.

 1. What garden maintenance needs to be done?

 The winter weather may have damaged your fence, compost bin, garden shed, walkways, etc. Inspect everything as soon as you’re able, research and budget for the repair (or upgrade) and get it done as soon as weather allows.

 Remember to practice good principles of crop rotation: don’t plant a bed with the same crop inside of 5 years (if that’s impossible, make it 3).
 Pests of a particular plant can live in the soil over the winter and if you plant tomatoes, peppers, potatoes, melons, squash, etc in the same bed as last year, you’ll make it easy for those pests to destroy your plants.
 Rotating your crops denies those pests their favorite food and place to live and they’ll either move on or be eaten by a predator.

 Also consider planting Marigolds, Sunflowers, Borage, Cornflower, Fennel, Mint, and other beneficial plants near your vegetables and fruit.
 These are loved by the beneficial insects which feed on the nasty bugs that infect your garden.
 You can interplant beneficials with your crops or surround your garden with them and besides providing food and shelter for the beneficial bugs, they’ll also add lots of beautiful color.
 This is an organic practice that’s centuries old and is very reliable for keeping your garden’s pest population in balance so you don’t have to resort to pesticides.
 There’s a good list of beneficial plants at Organic Gardening’s website.

 3. Thinking about a new raised garden bed?